Infrastructure Strain Index

 Sources & Method Note

-Used for transmission queues, interconnection delays, power demand, transformer availability, and summer load planning.
+FERC large-load rules, transmission queues, interconnection delays, power demand, transformer availability, permitting, and regional upgrade timelines.

-Used for hyperscaler expansion, power contracts, cooling demand, site selection, and regional infrastructure pressure.
+Hyperscale expansion, power contracts, cooling design, site selection, and utility coordination for large load.